Nextiva / Blog / Business Communication

 Finally, think about your average inbound and outbound call volume.
 It’s important.

 Knowing how many lines you use concurrently will affect the cost of a SIP trunk.
-Here’s a quick video that explains this for the rest of us.
+Here’s a quick video that explains this.

 If you know you want to use a SIP trunk service but want to keep your costs down, consider these tips: